gkamer8/baseball-team-value/README.md

 **war_wl.py**: If run as main, displays graphs of the relationship between WAR and W/L%.
 Contains get_war_wl_regr(), which returns an sklearn regression object for the relationship between WAR and W/L%.
 Contains get_war_wl_resids(), which returns a list of residuals.

+**ws_result_and_WAR.py**: If run as main, displays graphs of the relationship between winning the world series and regular season war among teams that make it to the divisional round.

+**wl_percentage_and_division_or_wc.py**: If run as main, takes a while to display functions turning wins into playoff / division-win odds.